 1. Once you have found a commercial property you wish to purchase, you will need to make a written offer to the Vendor or the Vendor’s Commercial Estate Agent.
 Read our 10 Tips for Buying your first Commercial Property.

 2. Remember that you should only make an offer, once you know how you will fund the purchase.

 3. If you offer is accepted, you should look to request that the property is removed from the market.

-4. Instruct a Solicitor, your Solicitor will send you various documentation, which you will need to sign and return.
+4. Instruct MG Legal.
+Your property solicitor at MG Legal will send you various documentation, which you will need to sign and return.
 If you are buying a commercial property in the name of a company then the Solicitor will act for the Company rather than you as an individual.

 5. A sale agreement with the main points of the sale agreement will be drafted once your offer has been lodged and accepted.
 This is called the Heads of Sale agreement.

-6. Your Solicitor investigate the title of the commercial property and arrange the pre-contract searches.
+6. Your property solicitor at MG Legal will investigate the title of the commercial property and arrange the pre-contract searches.